hdmamin/ipa-scrabble/README.md

 1. Sign up at https://dashboard.ngrok.com (free)
 2. Copy your authtoken from the dashboard
 3. When you click "Host a Game" in the app, you'll be prompted to paste your authtoken

+#### Troubleshooting Multiplayer

+If ngrok fails to start:
+- **VPN issues**: Disconnect your VPN temporarily - VPNs often block ngrok tunnels
+- **Firewall**: Check your firewall settings allow ngrok connections
+- **Network**: Ensure you have a stable internet connection

 ## Running